Silent Witness series 23 – everything you need to know

 The aforementioned airplane crash has been described by co-star David Caves, who performs Dr Jack Hodgson, as like one thing out of a “Bond film.”

-The staff seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?
+The crew seek for solutions within the wreckage of a airplane crash – was it a horrible accident, or one thing extra sinister?

 The brand new collection of #SilentWitness begins Tuesday seventh January on @BBCOne and @BBCiPlayer. pic.twitter.com/1bFNNaLVaS